-This subreach flows from around Mitchellstown near Nagambie to Kialla just below Shepparton (Figure 21).
+This subreach flows from Mitchellstown to Kialla just upstream of Shepparton (Figure 34).
 The townships of Nagambie and Murchison are located in this part of the Goulburn.
-Four unregulated creeks contribute flows to the Goulburn River: Hughes Creek upstream of Mitchelltown, Major Creek, Pranjip Creek and Castle Creek.
+Four unregulated creeks contribute flows to the Goulburn River: Hughes Creek upstream of Mitchellstown, Major Creek, Pranjip Creek and Castle Creek.